Sovereign-backed green issuer finally emerges at COP29: IFR

 Like IFFIm, CCMM will use the World Bank as treasury manager for its borrowing and liquidity management.

+In this role, the MDB declined to specify the size of CCMM’s borrowing programme, which some market sources have estimated at US$500m to US$700m a year.
+“The programme size is expected to evolve to reflect CCMM funding needs, taking into account its prudent risk management policies,” said Andrea Dore, head of funding at the World Bank.

-Bank of America, BNP Paribas, HSBC and TD Securities have been appointed as lead managers for CCMM’s inaugural bond, which will be offered under a programme newly listed on the London Stock Exchange (the LSE’s parent also owns IFR).
+Bank of America, BNP Paribas, HSBC and TD Securities have been appointed as lead managers for CCMM’s inaugural bond.

 With the exception of BNPP, the same group of banks led IFFIm’s successful US$1bn bond last month – its first of this size since its inaugural issue in 2006.

-Although CCMM issues were earlier termed green bonds by its sovereign backers, it is unclear if they will carry a formal ESG label.
+Although CCMM issues were earlier termed green bonds by its sovereign backers, it appears unlikely that they will carry a formal ESG label.

+“The issuer is exclusively focused on providing financing to the Clean Technology Fund so already has a defined set of eligible projects that are focused on climate mitigation and is expected to be considered as a ‘pure play’ issuer,” said Dore.

 CCMM had been expected to begin issuance late last year.
 But it received US support for a launch this year at COP28 in Dubai last December, when vice-president Kamala Harris also announced a new US$568m loan to the CTF.

-Unlike IFFIm, which frontloads some US$10bn in long-term grants from its 11 sovereign backers to fund vaccination programmes in developing countries, CCMM will borrow against “reflows” from loans made by CTF in middle-income countries.
+In contrast to IFFIm, which frontloads some US$10bn in long-term grants from its 11 sovereign backers to fund vaccination programmes in developing countries, CCMM will borrow against “reflows” – essentially repayments – from loans made by CTF in middle-income countries.

-Overall, CIF’s 15 sovereign backers have contributed US$12bn in “realised and unrealised” amounts.

-In 2017, the African Development Bank estimated that reflows from CTF funding to that point were US$5.6bn.
-A current value could not be confirmed immediately.
+CTF’s March trustee report showed US$4.6bn of term loans and other “non-grant instruments”.

 Source: IFR